aws/aws-cdk/packages/@aws-cdk/core-app-scoped-staging-synthesizer/README.md

 app.synth();
 ```

+Every CDK App that uses the `AppScopedStagingSynthesizer` must include an `appId`.
+This should
+be an identifier unique to the app and is used to differentiate staging resources associated
+with the app.

 ## Custom Roles

 You can customize some or all of the roles you'd like to use in the synthesizer as well,